 Spring Gully Conservation Park is a beautiful park 8kms south of Clare along the Spring Gully scenic drive.
 From the Clare Valley Wine, Food and Tourism Centre turn left out of the carpark and keep driving.

 Spring Gully Conservation Park is a beautiful park 8kms south of Clare along the Spring Gully scenic drive.
 From the Clare Valley Wine, Food and Tourism Centre turn right out of the car park and keep driving.

-You’ll pass cellar doors such as Stone Bridge Wines, who do wood-fired pizza’s on weekends between AFL Grand Final (September) and Gourmet Weekend (May).
-Just up the road is Sussex Squire Wines, where Skye and Mark will welcome you to taste their range, or dive a bit deeper and embark on a guided intimate vineyard experience, then continue up and around the drive to Eldredge Wines.
+You’ll pass cellar doors such as Stone Bridge Wines and Sussex Squire Wines, where Skye and Mark will welcome you to taste their range, or dive a bit deeper and embark on a guided intimate vineyard experience, then continue up and around the drive to Eldredge Wines.
 Winemaker and founder Leigh Eldredge knows a thing or two about wine, so why not join in on an educational tasting, then a glass to have on the deck overlooking the dam.

 A few kilometres up and you've arrived at your destination.
 From the lookout you can see right over the Wakefield Plains We hope you packed your camera as the view from here is incredible, and if you time it right you can watch the sun go down over the Wakefield Plans and the Gulf St Vincent.